Sheffield Quantum Centre

 More information here: https://sheffieldquantum.com/#sandpit

-Place: The Wave, University of Sheffield (room to be confirmed)
+Place: The Wave, University of Sheffield (Workroom 3)

 Dates: Thu 11 Sep - Fri 12 Sep 2025